AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

    ![](assets/advanced-optionssmes.png)

 1. Search for the user with expertise in the skill.
-Once the user is found, type the number of points you want to give him or her in the **Add Points **input box.&nbsp;
+Once the user is found, type the number of points you want to give him or her in the **Add Points **input box.

    If the user already has points, then the number of new points given to the user is added to the current number of points.